mtoensing/simpletoc/readme.txt

 * Feature: Added block.json and refactoring with coding standards for Gutenberg blocks.
 * Fix: Localization is back again.

-= 4.9 =
-* Feature: Prevent php warnings when HTML of posts is not valid.

-= 4.8 =
-* Feature: SimpleTOC can be found in Gutenberg by entering "Table of Contents".

 = 4.5 =
 * Feature: Add the css class "smooth-scroll" to the links.
 This enables smooth scrolling in themes like GeneratePress.